nuwanwp/Certification/Manage Azure identities and governance.md

 # Assign licenses to users / groups
 -  User location have to set
 -  We have to user mincrosoft admin center
--  Group cann be delete if license is associated with this.
+-  Group cannot be delete if license is associated with this.
 Unassociated the license first
+-  Azure AD user can be removed from a group even if the group has an assigned license

 # Self service password reset
 -  Rquire p1 or p2 license